devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/19-pipes.md

 Ex:
       cat /etc/passwd | grep root

 **Note**: All the commands will not accept inputs over pipes.
-In case if we need to take the input then we
+In case if we need to take the input then we take the help of `xargs` command.